jacobsilver2/leeFieldsGatsby/revisionsList3.md

 - [ ] Email form is still stuck for me once I enter information :/

-- [ ] Yes, It looked fine on mobile, thanks!
+- [x] Yes, It looked fine on mobile, thanks!
 However, can you maybe shorten the height of the newsletter sign up rules? and/or bring the submit line closer to the “join our newsletter”
+  > I'm not totally sure what you mean by "newsletter sign up rules", but I brought the submit line a little closer to the "join our newsletter" text.

 # Other

-- [ ] Body copy seems like its the wrong weight (too light) on the bio and shop description
+- [x] Body copy seems like its the wrong weight (too light) on the bio and shop description

+  > fixed

-- [ ] This is extremely minor because we really love the extremely small margins, but can you make it a hair bigger, like literally only a hair or two.
+- [x] This is extremely minor because we really love the extremely small margins, but can you make it a hair bigger, like literally only a hair or two.
 On my browser, the grey bar shows up on the right side as I scroll and I just want to give the text that is on the right the tiniest space from it.
 It bothers me less on the video, than on the copy in the nav and ticket listing.
+  > I ended up just slightly increasing margins for the nav, the news-ticker close button, the shows, and the footer.
+Everything else is as-is.
+I know it's more standard to have the same exact margins on every component, but the difference is so subtle, I think we can get away with it.